 If we fail to manage our growth effectively, our business could be disrupted.

-Our future financial performance and ability to successfully commercialize our products, which is not guaranteed, and to compete in the market will depend, in part, on our ability to manage any future growth effectively.
+Our future financial performance and ability to successfully commercialize our products and to compete in the market will depend, in part, on our ability to manage any future growth effectively.
 We expect to make significant investments to facilitate our future growth through, among other things:

-- new product development;- commercial development of our RECELL System to such areas full-thickness skin defects and vitiligo;- clinical trials for additional indications; and - funding of our marketing and sales infrastructure.
+- new product development;- commercial development of our RECELL System to include full-thickness skin defects;- clinical trials for additional indications; and - funding of our marketing and sales infrastructure.

 Any failure to manage future growth effectively could have a material adverse effect on our business and results of operations.